 On July 2, 2008, my life took a major turn with receiving a CDKL5 Disorder diagnosis for my daughter.
 Samantha had her first seizure at 10 weeks of age, and she was diagnosed at 20 months.
 As soon as I had a diagnosis, I knew that I had to be proactive to help make a difference.
-As a founding board member and officer, volunteering gave me a sense of control in an out of control situation.
-I served as treasurer for 8 years, and in 2017, I transitioned to president.
-Through these years of serving the IFCR, I have learned the importance of building partnerships and being a strong advocate for rare disease.
+As a founding board member and officer, volunteering gave me a sense of control in an out-of-control situation.
+I served as treasurer for 8 years, and in 2017, I transitioned to the president.
+Through these years of serving the IFCR, I have learned the importance of building partnerships and being a strong advocate for rare diseases.
 I am honored to serve in leadership roles for the ELC (Epilepsy Leadership Council) and REN (Rare Epilepsy Network).
 I am also active with rare disease organizations such as NORD, Global Genes, and EveryLife Foundation.
 These experiences have ignited a passion in being a strong advocate for our community.
 In addition, being a support system for other mothers and families of those affected by CDKL5 is a priority.
-Firmly believing that a cure is possible, I have begun to pursue a bachelor degree in nursing.
+Firmly believing that a cure is possible, I have earned a bachelor’s degree in nursing.
 As I gain knowledge in the areas of science and clinical care, I hope to use it to improve the lives of those diagnosed with a CDKL5 Disorder.

 Rick Upp – Vice President